 But this is a great example of the risk-vs-reward trade-offs.
 Most people believe index funds of the American economy have low risk in the long term.

 There are lots of types of mutual funds.
-That is, there are lots of investment strategies followed by mutual fund companies.
+That is, there are lots of investment strategies followed by mutual fund managers.

 For a quick intro to different types of funds checkout this Investopia article.